What are Microplastics?

 Microplastics are small plastic pieces less than 5mm (0.2 in) long.
 They have been found everywhere!
 They are found in our oceans, our rivers, our air, but also our food, bottled water, and tap water.
 Due to their small size, they are easy to digest and are now the subject of a health review by the World Health Organisation.

-Microplastics end up in our ocean, are eaten by marine life, which in turn are eaten by humans or larger animals.
+Microplastics end up in our ocean and are eaten by marine life, which in turn are eaten by humans or larger animals.
 They have been found in over 94% of tap water in the USA and 72% in Europe, as well as in 93% of bottled water around the world.

 Every time your car tires or your shoe wear off; when you wash your cloth or exfoliate your body – you are generating microplastics, microfibers, and microbeads.